 - Audience and purpose – how would your organisation benefit from the program?
 How might it fit in with your other events and programs?
 What audiences do you hope to engage and how would this program serve them?

-All applicants should will be willing to communicate with History Council staff in order to ensure the efficient, appropriate and successful organisation and promotion of their speaker connect event.
+All applicants should be willing to communicate with History Council staff in order to ensure the efficient, appropriate and successful organisation and promotion of their Speaker Connect event.

 I'm a writer - can I sell my book at the Speaker Connect event?